 Goodson earned a bachelor of science in 2012 and a master’s in special education in 2014 from Lynchburg College.

-"I've wanted to be a teacher since second grade.
-My dad tells stories about me teaching my stuffed animals in front of my chalkboard...." (read more)
+"I've wanted to be a teacher since second grade...." (read more)